Propane Tank Sizes Explained Choosing the Right Size for Your Home

 Propane is a preferred energy source for various residential applications due to its efficiency and reliability.
 Key uses in homes include:

-• Heating: Propane furnaces provide high heat output and are more efficient than their electric counterparts.
+• Heating: Propane furnaces provide high-heat output and are more efficient than some electric models.

 • Cooking: Gas stoves and ovens with propane offer precise temperature control and consistent heat.